-To create a virtual machine in Oracle VM VirtualBox 7, follow these steps:
+To create a virtual machine in Oracle VM VirtualBox, follow these steps:

 - 1. Run Oracle VM VirtualBox and select Machine > New from the main menu.
 The Create Virtual Machine wizard opens. - 2.
 On the Virtual machine Name and Operating System page of the wizard, do the following: - a.
 Set the Name and Folder for your VM. - b.
 In the ISO Image field, specify the path to your OpenVMS ISO file. - c.
 In the Type dropdown, select Other. - d.
 In the Version dropdown, select Other/Unknown (64-bit). - e.
 Click Next. - 3.
-On the Hardware page of the wizard, set the Base Memory for your virtual machine.
-VSI recommends a minimum of 8 GB.
+On the Hardware page of the wizard, set the Base Memory for your virtual machine (for the values recommended by VSI, refer to Section 1.2.1, "Recommended Settings for Virtual Machines").
 Click Next. - 4.
-On the Virtual Hard disk, set the size of your virtual hard disk.
-VSI recommends a minimum of 15GB.
+On the Virtual Hard disk (for the values recommended by VSI, refer to Section 1.2.1, "Recommended Settings for Virtual Machines") set the size of your virtual hard.
+Make sure the preallocate full size option is enabled.
 Click Next. - 5.
 Click Finish.

 You have created your VirtualBox virtual machine.
-Now, you must properly configure it before you can install VSI OpenVMS x86-64 V9.2-1.
+Now, you must properly configure it before you can install VSI OpenVMS x86-64 V9.2-2.